 How to make homemade mascarpone:

 You will only need two ingredients: whole cream and a small amount of lemon juice.
 Yes, you read that right, just those two!
 But this process requires some time and a handy candy thermometer.
 Let me show you how.
+Also, feel free to watch the recipe video attached above.

 - Heat the cream: Stir it continuously over medium heat until the temperature reads 185 degrees.